lotaris/jee-validation/README.md

 }
 ```

-## Further Reading

-On how to implement a Bean Validator and a Modifier, check out the
-[Confluence page][confluence-howto-write].

 ## Maven Integration

 In a standard Maven multi-module project like we have (EAR / EJB / WAR / JAR), you'll need to setup the dependency as